-Publications: diss.
+Publications: Diss.
 Sposoby otnositel’nogo podčinenija.
 Glava iz sravnitel’nogo sintaksisa.
-1877.
+116 p.
+M. 1877.

 – A number of works on linguistics (including Slavic and Finno-Ugric) and classical philology.